covrom/dingo/README.md

-**This project is under heavy development and is not ready for use.
-Now i patch it to use MongoDB driver.**
+**This project is under heavy development and is not ready for use in production**

 Dingo is a full-featured blog engine written in Go.
+In this fork, i switch a database driver from meddler/SQLite to MongoDB.

 ## Main Features